 - Elect Roth TSP (not Traditional) and set a contribution percentage

 Combat zone documentation: Your LES will show the CZTE exemption applied to base pay.
-Contributions made while this flag is active go into the Roth TSP with the full tax exemption benefit.
+Roth TSP contributions made while this flag is active are made from income that was never subject to federal income tax.

 Vesting: Roth TSP contributions are always 100% yours immediately — no vesting cliff.
 Even if you separate the day after contributing, the money is yours.